oracle/odpi/doc/src/user_guide/round_trips.rst

     * - :func:`dpiPool_getWaitTimeout()`
       - No
       -
+    * - :func:`dpiPool_reconfigure()`
+      - Maybe
+      - If the minimum size of the pool is not being increased, no round-trips are required; otherwise, round-trips are required for each session in the pool that needs to be added to reach the new minimum.
     * - :func:`dpiPool_release()`
       - Maybe
       - If the number of references exceeds 1 or the pool has already been